The date on which the Plastic Packaging Tax (PPT) was introduced

 The government has said it will be keeping this aspect of the tax under review.

 Not currently.
-Packaging that is designed to biodegrade after use is subject to the same PPT as traditional plastic packaging.
+Packaging that is designed to biodegrade after use is subject to the same PPT as traditional plastic packaging, if it contains less than 30% recycled content.

 The government has said that will review this aspect of the policy, but it does appear at odds with the 'green' nature of the PPT.

 Packaging products made from two or more materials - e.g. paper and plastic - are subject to the PPT if they are predominantly plastic by weight.
-We will clearly display which products are subject to PPT, or exempt.
+We clearly display which products are subject to PPT, or PPT Exempt, so please check the product in question.

 Please note: The above advice is subject to change, as detailed government advice on the implementation of the Plastic Packaging Tax is finalised and published.